< Go to Bike Trainers

 Bottom line: A basic fluid trainer with some unique user friendly features.

-The JetFluid Pro is a basic fluid trainer, that provides reliable resistance without the need for an electrical connection.
-The overall construction is less robust than other models tested, but some unique features like a clutch knob for tire tension adjustment make the JetFluid Pro a very user-friendly device.
-If simplicity and affordability are top priorities then the JetFluid Pro is worth a look.
+This basic fluid trainer provides reliable resistance without the need for an electrical connection.
+The overall construction is less robust than other models tested, but some unique features, like a clutch knob for tire tension adjustment, make the JetFluid Pro a very user-friendly device.
+If simplicity and affordability are top priorities, then the JetFluid Pro is worth a look.

 RELATED REVIEW: The Best Bike Trainers of 2017